Child Custody Lawyers For Kenton County

 What does it take to be a parent?
 There are a lot of ways to answer that question, and it weighs heavily on the minds of virtually every single parent going through divorce.
 However, as child custody attorneys who have helped many parents with this concern, we think the answer is time.

-At FH Law, we put our clients’ need for time with their children above any and all other concerns.
+At FH Law, our Kenton County child custody lawyers put our clients’ need for time with their children above any and all other concerns.
 As family law attorneys, we’ve had a front row seat to the challenging, disruptive nature of custody conflict for people in Covington and all across Kentucky.
 When you need an attorney on your side to walk you through the problems and help you get the parenting time you deserve, we’ll be there.

 The Legal Importance Of A Parenting A Plan